Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Supranational organizations are central to understanding how states voluntarily surrender sovereignty to achieve goals they can't accomplish alone.
-On the AP Human Geography exam, you're being tested on concepts like political integration, economic cooperation, devolution of power upward, and the tension between nationalism and globalization.
+On the AP Human Geography exam, you're tested on concepts like political integration, economic cooperation, devolution of power upward, and the tension between nationalism and globalization.
 These organizations illustrate how political boundaries become more or less meaningful depending on the level of cooperation states pursue.

 These organizations exist to reduce trade barriers and create common markets.
 They represent states choosing economic interdependence over protectionism, often leading to shared regulations, currency unions, or free movement of goods and labor.

-Compare: EU vs. ASEAN—both promote regional economic integration, but the EU requires members to adopt shared laws and surrender more sovereignty, while ASEAN maintains strict non-interference principles.
+Compare: EU vs. ASEAN.
+Both promote regional economic integration, but the EU requires members to adopt shared laws and surrender more sovereignty, while ASEAN maintains strict non-interference principles.
 If an FRQ asks about degrees of supranational integration, contrast these two.

 These bodies address issues that cross all borders: war, human rights, health crises, and international law.
 They represent the idea that some problems require global collective action rather than regional solutions.

-Compare: UN vs. EU—the UN is global but has weak enforcement mechanisms (states retain sovereignty), while the EU is regional but has strong enforcement (states surrender sovereignty).
+Compare: UN vs. EU.
+The UN is global but has weak enforcement mechanisms (states retain sovereignty), while the EU is regional but has strong enforcement (states surrender sovereignty).
 This distinction is crucial for understanding why supranational cooperation varies in effectiveness.

 Security organizations form when states believe collective defense provides better protection than acting alone.
 They often emerge from shared threats and represent military interdependence among member states.